Choosing Exterior Paint Colors for Your Painting Project

 Related Article: Exterior Curb Appeal

-You live in an area steeped not only in history but pride in the appearance of your homes.
+We live in a unique area steeped not only in history but pride in the appearance of our homes.

 Think about when your house was constructed.
 It is great to go modern, but consider a palette popular in your home’s era.
 Remember that classic does not mean blah.